Want to Maximize your CRM Business Value?

 One might wonder why non-profitable companies use CRM.
 Non-profitable CRMs include donor engagement metrics and online giving functionality for identifying giving trends and managing donors and supporters.
 With such a system, a non-profitable organization can improve its fundraising strategy, hence grow revenue.

 ‘Which CRM should I use so all my company’s departments can benefit?’
 Yeap, Salesforce.
-The pioneer of CRMs, Salesforce centralizes the data and allows all teams to work as a unified and integrated whole.
+The pioneer of CRMs, Salesforce, is the biggest and top-ranked CRM software today.

 It’s easy to customize Salesforce CRM and upgrade it if your company’s needs change, making it a suitable option for large enterprises.
 The same goes for user plans – if you’ve suddenly found out your business needs automated workflows and approvals, you can quickly scale up to an Enterprise option.